March 2025·8 min read·

 BUILDS

-Docker makes the browser a build farm.
+Docker turns the browser into a build surface.

 Any image, any pipeline, right from the IDE terminal.